-pGALS has been translated into over 21 different languages.
+pGALS has been translated into many different languages.
 A downloadable PDF summary of pGALS in a variety of languages.
-Changes can be found on the PMM website pGALS pGALS can be performed whilst conducting a virtual consultation.
+Changes can be found on the PMM website pGALS can be performed whilst conducting a virtual consultation.
 Ensure the child and family are aware beforehand of what will happen.
 Instructions/graphics of the various pGALS manoeuvres can be sent beforehand to allow the family to partake fully.
 The focus on the consultation is on observation and function.
 Remember pGALS can be performed in any order to suit the required scenario and technology set-up or timing.
+All information necessary to conduct this is contained within the following downloadable PDF document